AIVenture0/Movie-Review-Analysis-using-RNN-Recurrent-Neural-Network-/README.md

   - Negative
   - Positive
 ## DataSet
 To analyse the movie review data.
-First thing we need is dataset which is taken from Kaggle Competition.
+First thing we need is dataset which is taken from Kaggle data science Competition.

 **Kaggle dataset** :https://www.kaggle.com/c/word2vec-nlp-tutorial/data